 A: See the Tips for Downsizing Your Home.

-Q: Now that my family member is in care I feel very lonely.
+Q: Now that my family member is in care, I feel very lonely.
 What can I do about this?

 A: Loneliness is a very normal feeling that many carers have.
 See the Older Adults and Loneliness fact sheet in the Resources section of this toolkit for tips on how to deal with the loneliness you are experiencing.

-If you wish to connect with other care partners online, please head to our new online discussion space DementiaTalk Canada to join the conversation!
+If you want to connect with other care partners online, please visit our new virtual discussion space, Dementia Talks!
+Canada, to join the conversation!

 ,